 Pakatak Ltd will always beat the prices available on Amazon UK for the Ltl Acorn wildlife camera range.
 Dealing direct with us also means much faster support and access to help direct from Ltl Acorn themselves should you require it.

 Ltl Acorn 5210A – Set Up Guide

 Open the hatch at the base of the camera & insert an SD Card (16G max) and AA batteries (at least 4).
 The camera can hold a maximum of 8 batteries so you can choose to add an extra 4 in the back pack should you wish to – this would give your camera longer running time in the field.

 Please read the section further down the page about which batteries to use, battery choice is vital to the performance of your Ltl Acorn wildlife camera.

 Carefully remove back plate from camera body using the clips on each side and hand-tightening screw on the back.

-Move the switch on the bottom of your camera to the TEST position.
+Flick the switch on the bottom of camera to the TEST position.

-The LCD screen will come on (it will go straight off again if you have not inserted a compatible SD card).
+The LCD screen will come on (will go straight off again if you have not inserted a compatible SD card).

-Close the bottom hatch & re-fit the back plate before putting the camera in your chosen location.
-Remember to close the side clips and tighten the screw on the back of the camera by hand – this screw helps take some of the pressure off of the side clips.
+Close bottom hatch & re-fit back plate before putting camera in chosen location.
+Use the side clips and the screw on the back to best seal the camera from the elements.
+The screw also takes some of the strain off the side clips

 In TEST mode push the Replay/OK button to enter Playback mode.